pocean23/Saildrone-ADCP-Measurements-for-Submesoscale-Studies/README.md

 The methodologies we developed to ascertain the optimal averaging window are versatile and applicable to other uncrewed surface vehicles (USV) or multiple-ship arrays.

+# SIGNIFICANCE STATEMENT

+Submesoscale currents, spanning from a few hundred meters to several kilometers and lasting from hours to weeks, play a key role in transferring energy and redistributing water properties, influencing air-sea interactions and shaping marine ecosystems.
+However, observing these currents is challenging.
+Saildrone, an innovative platform, collects synchronous oceanic and atmospheric data, including ocean currents, but assessing and refining this data is essential for studying submesoscale processes.
+In this paper, we assess the ocean current measurements from Saildrone and develop methods to characterize noise in the data.
+We then use this improved data to estimate the uncertainty in the current measurements and their gradients, helping us determine the reliability of the data for analyzing submesoscale flow characteristics.